wisflux-academy/2022-sip-07-unit-converter/README.md

 ## How to clone this repo and start with devlopment
 - Clone the repo
-- run `npm install` on cli to install the dependeencies on your local system
+- run `npm install` on cli to install the dependencies on your local system
 - to start the developemt server run `npm start`, it will start both the client side and server side simultaneously (concurrently)
 - happy coding